18-FA-Intro-to-CS/lab-2-make-change-Wakinyan-Moore/README.md

 # Introductiong to Computer Science - Fall 2018

-## Lab 2 - Functions and Change
+## Lab 2 - Making Change

-**Purpose:** The purpose of this lab is to get some experience using functions in Python.
+**Purpose:** The purpose of this lab is to get some more experience doing computations in Python.
 You will design and write a simple program that computes the number of coins and their denominations that might be used in making change.

 **Practice:** Study the examples in Chapter 2 of the text and on the [course website](http://itech190.erickuha.com).